Police respond to disturbance involving hundreds of inmates at Monroe Correctional Complex

-State and local police responded to a large disturbance at Monroe Correctional Complex Wednesday evening after a couple hundred inmates began threatening to set fires and possibly take corrections officers hostage, a Washington State Patrol spokeswoman said.
+State and local police responded to a large disturbance at Monroe Correctional Complex on Wednesday evening after a couple hundred inmates began threatening to set fires and possibly take corrections officers hostage, a Washington State Patrol spokeswoman said.

 Law enforcement arrived at the prison just after 7 p.m., State Trooper Heather Axtman said.
 She confirmed the inmates were making threats, but she said she didn’t know whether violence had broken out.
-No injuries had been reported as of 8 p.m.
+No injuries had been reported.

 Two inmates at the Monroe prison described the tense unfolding situation in electronic messages to The Seattle Times on Wednesday evening.

-One called it “off the hook,” saying corrections officers were possessed “these grenades that shoot pellets to control what the hell is going on,” apparently referring to “blast balls,” explosive devices that shoot out small projectiles.
+One called it “off the hook,” saying corrections officers possessed “these grenades that shoot pellets to control what the hell is going on,” apparently referring to “blast balls,” explosive devices that shoot out small projectiles.
+He added “I am too old for this…”

 Another man said: “It’s bad over here again.
 People are starting to run outdoors, throw food and all.”